decentralized-identity/veramo/report/daf-typeorm.api.md

 import { Connection } from 'typeorm';
 import { IAgentPlugin } from 'daf-core';
 import { IDataStore } from 'daf-core';
+import { IDataStoreGetMessageArgs } from 'daf-core';
+import { IDataStoreGetVerifiableCredentialArgs } from 'daf-core';
+import { IDataStoreGetVerifiablePresentationArgs } from 'daf-core';
+import { IDataStoreSaveMessageArgs } from 'daf-core';
+import { IDataStoreSaveVerifiableCredentialArgs } from 'daf-core';
+import { IDataStoreSaveVerifiablePresentationArgs } from 'daf-core';
 import { IIdentity } from 'daf-core';
 import { IKey } from 'daf-core';
 import { IMessage } from 'daf-core';